Roasted Cauliflower Korma Curry

 Method:

 - Preheat the oven to 200c.
 Add the cauliflower florets to a baking tray, season with salt, pepper and oil and roast until al dente – tender but still with a slight bite.
-NB: don’t overcook the cauliflower, you will add the cauliflower to the hot korma sauce.
+NB: don’t overcook the cauliflower, you will add the cauliflower to the hot korma sauce where the cauliflower will cook further.
+Set aside.

 - Add the oil to a saucepan (big enough for the curry) with a lid, heat on a medium heat, add the onions, cardamom, cinnamon and cloves, swirl the onions and spices in the oil and cook, covered until the onions are soft and translucent.
 Slow and low is the key here.
 The better the onion base the better the curry.

-- Once the tomato mixture have thickened, add the almond butter mixture and the coconut milk, mix well and add the drained chickpeas and roasted cauliflower.
-Gently heat through and season with salt if needed and squeeze one quarter lime over the curry.
+- Once the tomato mixture have thickened, add the almond butter mixture and the coconut milk, mix well and add the drained chickpeas and the chopped spinach, stir through, let it simmer for 5 minutes, now add the roasted cauliflower.
+Gently heat through the cauliflower and season with salt if needed and squeeze one quarter lime over the curry.

 - When you are ready to serve, top the curry with chopped coriander and toasted almonds.
 Serve with the limes on the side, flatbreads dipped into the curry or jasmine rice.
 Enjoy!